fburgerdev/thesis/script.md

 # Introduction
-In differential geometry, studying the tangent space of a given smooth manifolds is essential for understanding its geometry and behaviour under smooth mappings.
+In differential geometry, studying the tangent space of a given smooth manifolds is essential for understanding its geometry and behaviour under smooth maps.
 We can think of the tangent bundle as the collection of every direction one can move away from a point on a manifold.
 Looking only at the directions one can take from a particular point, an algebraic structure is revealed.